top of page

 • 3 min read

-Yet one area that often fades into the background is the health of your internal controls– the systems and safeguards that protect your organization’s finances, data, and reputation.
+Running a nonprofit involves juggling many priorities.
+You must advance your mission, support your team, engage donors, and keep operations on track.
+Amid these responsibilities, one crucial area often fades into the background: the health of your internal controls.
+These systems and safeguards protect your organization’s finances, data, and reputation.

-Internal controls aren’t just compliance tools.
-They’re your nonprofit’s year-round safety system – the financial seatbelt that prevents small oversights from turning into mission-threatening risks.
+Internal controls are not just compliance tools.
+They serve as your nonprofit’s year-round safety system.
+Think of them as the financial seatbelt that prevents small oversights from escalating into mission-threatening risks.

-When controls are only revisited during audit season, vulnerabilities go unnoticed, and credibility can erode.
-By treating internal controls as part of your organization’s everyday culture, you strengthen accountability, build trust with your board and donors, and keep your mission protected all year long.
+When internal controls are only revisited during audit season, vulnerabilities can go unnoticed.
+This oversight can erode your organization’s credibility.
+By integrating internal controls into your organization’s everyday culture, you strengthen accountability.
+This builds trust with your board and donors, ensuring your mission remains protected throughout the year.

 Turn Nonprofit Internal Controls into a Living System

-An internal control review (sometimes called an internal control assessment) is a proactive look at how your policies and processes perform under real-world conditions.
+An internal control review, sometimes called an internal control assessment, provides a proactive look at how your policies and processes perform under real-world conditions.
 It asks a simple question: Are our financial safeguards working the way we think they are?

-Tools like an internal control questionnaire (ICQ) or checklist help guide that process — serving as a structured review rather than a one-time audit task.
+Tools like an internal control questionnaire (ICQ) or checklist can guide this process.
+They serve as structured reviews rather than one-time audit tasks.

 A well-designed ICQ helps your team:

-Some organizations design their own questionnaires, while others partner with an outside expert to get an objective view.
-Either way, this kind of review turns internal controls from a static document into a living management tool.
+Some organizations create their own questionnaires, while others collaborate with outside experts for an objective view.
+Either way, this review transforms internal controls from static documents into living management tools.

 Looking for a practical way to evaluate your current safeguards?
 Read our earlier post on What You Need to Know About Internal Control Questionnaires for Nonprofits.
 It outlines the steps and considerations nonprofits can use to review their financial controls with confidence.